-Sociological analysis of the social construction of masculinity and femininity historically and cross-culturally.
+51 hours lecture Sociological analysis of the social construction of gender, masculinity and femininity historically and crossculturally.
 It examines the debates on sex and gender.
 It analyzes the impact of economic and political change on gender expectations and practices.
+It focuses on macro-analysis of how institutions shape gender and microanalyses of how individuals are socialized and how they "do" and practice gender.
 This course has been approved for hybrid, online and correspondence delivery.